AdvancedNormalizationTools/ANTsEcosystemOverview/README.md

     * population variability:  baby brains, neurodegeneration, stroke/lesions, etc.

-    * integration of imaging, genetics, psychometrics, etc.
+    * integration of imaging, genetics, psychometrics, socioeconomic status etc.

     * role of these tools in industry as applications, scientific tools in treatment of disease, etc.